cfcurtis/pdfstitcher/README.md

 * [macOS - Intel Processor](https://github.com/cfcurtis/pdfstitcher/releases/latest/download/PDFStitcher-InstallerX64.dmg)
 * [macOS - M1/M2 Processor](https://github.com/cfcurtis/pdfstitcher/releases/latest/download/PDFStitcher-InstallerARM64.dmg)
 * <a href='https://flathub.org/apps/details/com.github.cfcurtis.pdfstitcher'><img width='120' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.svg'/></a>
-* Using pip: `pip install pdfstitcher` **Note: Requires Python <= 3.11**.
-As of November 2022, there is no wheel available for wxPython for 3.11+.
+* Using pip: `pip install pdfstitcher[gui]` **Requires Python between 3.8 and 3.12**.
+    * Running `pip installl pdfstitcher` without the `[gui]` option will install the command line version only.
+The `pdfstitcher` command is installed as a command line script, while the GUI is installed as a separate script called `pdfstitcher-gui`.
+    * To run as a Python module, use `python -m pdfstitcher.cli` or `python -m pdfstitcher.gui`
+    * As of June 2024, there is a known issue with building the wxPython wheel on systems with GCC 14 (e.g. Fedora 40).
+If the installation fails, try using Python 3.11 and installing a wheel manually from https://wxpython.org/pages/downloads/index.html.

+> Previous versions can be found by clicking on the "releases" link to the right.

 ## Translations:

 <a href="https://hosted.weblate.org/engage/pdfstitcher/">
 <img src="https://hosted.weblate.org/widgets/pdfstitcher/-/287x66-grey.png" alt="Translation status" /></a>

 PDFStitcher will detect system language settings and change localisation if supported.

-Previous versions can be found by clicking on the "releases" link to the right.
+The default language can be changed in the settings menu ("Preferences" in the menu bar on macOS).

 Want to contribute a translation?
 PDFStitcher is now on [weblate!](https://hosted.weblate.org/engage/pdfstitcher/).